 What Heating Controls Are in Place?

 When looking to purchase a new home, it’s worth finding out what heating controls it has.
-Particularly if the property is older as this could potentially cost you more if you’re unable to control the temperature effectively.
+Particularly if the property is older, as your heating fuel could cost you more if you’re unable to control the temperature effectively.

 What Security Measures Have Been Installed?

 If you’re buying a home with an oil central heating system then it’s worth asking the seller, or estate agent what security measures have been installed.
-Simple things such as effective lighting and good quality locks can be a great deterrent for potential thieves.
+Simple things such as effective lighting and good quality locks can be a great deterrent for potential thieves looking to steal premium heating oil.
 Well placed shrubs can also be useful as not only do they make it more difficult for thieves to access it, they can also help disguise an unsightly oil tank.

 How Much Oil is in the Tank?

-It’s important to find out if the seller is leaving any oil in the tank when they leave.
+It’s important to find out if the seller is leaving any heating fuel in the tank when they leave.
 If not, then you could move in to a home with no heating.
-Emergency deliveries can be more expensive and not always available.
+Emergency deliveries of central heating oil can be more expensive and not always available.
 This could be particularly harsh if you move during the cold winter months.
-It may be that you could buy the remaining oil from the seller, or arrange a fuel delivery in advance of moving in.
+It may be that you could buy the remaining heating fuel from the seller, or arrange a fuel delivery in advance of moving in.
 Communicating with the seller will help you to avoid being left in the cold.

 Last but Certainly Not Least… What Insurance Cover is Needed?